 - A Change (or two) of clothes: Don’t allow yourself to get drenched early on during your trek and then have to wear soaking wet clothes for the rest of the time!
 As your grandmother almost certainly told you, that’s how you catch a cold!

 - Shoes: Comfortable walking shoes/boots with a good grip.
 Sandals/flip-flops the (for the evening).
 Rubber flip-flops for the shower.
+Check out our recommendations for the best travel shoes.

 - Hiking poles/walking sticks: If you like to walk with them (on this tour, the guide provided us with one).